 Get ready for your biopsy

 The exact starting time of your biopsy may depend on the length of the procedure scheduled before yours.
-Your nurse will talk with you about what time your biopsy will start and if there are any delays.
+Your nurse will talk with you about what time your biopsy will start and if there is a delay.

 You will be brought to the procedure room and helped onto the procedure table.
 You will lie on your back and your feet will be placed in stirrups.
 Your healthcare provider will gently insert a probe into your rectum.
 They will put an anesthetic (numbing) lubricant on it to help it slide in easily.